feconroses/Linux-Server-Configuration/README.md

 URL: 206.189.173.114

-## Selecting a Server Host
+## Selecting a server host

 Tried Amazon Lightsail out of curiosity but it didn't seem as intuitive as I would have expected.
-So, I prefered to use Digital Ocean which I was already familiar with and had a droplet running for my (personal blog)[https://growthandtraction.com/] that I setted up with (Ghost)[https://github.com/TryGhost/Ghost].
+So, I prefered to use Digital Ocean which I was already familiar with and had a droplet running for my [personal blog](https://growthandtraction.com/) that I setted up with [Ghost](https://github.com/TryGhost/Ghost).

 ## Setting up the server